Movers & Shakers: Sept. 12, 2019

 In this Aug.
 15, 2019 file photo, President Donald Trump acknowledges the crowd after speaking at a campaign rally in Manchester, N.H.
 (Patrick Semansky/AP, FILE)

 The ECB meets on rates.
-The European Central Bank meets Thursday, with markets pricing in a 50 percent chance it cuts rates deeper into negative territory.
+The ECB on Thursday cut its key interest rate deeper into negative territory and relaunched its massive stimulus program, citing low inflation.
 The decision could have implications for the Federal Reserve, which is grappling with a slowing global economy and pressure from Trump to cut interest rates.

 The stars of European Union (EU) membership sit on a euro sign sculpture outside the headquarters of the European Central Bank (ECB) in Frankfurt,, March 24, 2014.
 (Krisztian Bocsi/Bloomberg via Getty Images, FILE)